Motion on the South China Sea

 The South China Sea disputes have intensified in recent years, as the claimants have stepped up efforts to assert control of the region, including building and militarizing artificial islands.
 China in particular has been notably aggressive in this regard.
 These actions will have far-reaching impacts.
 The South China Sea is a critical region for the global economy.
 Over US $5 trillion in trade passes through the region each year, on trade routes that connect Asian markets to the world.

 As the disputes escalate, the international community must support international law and promote peace in the region.
-This motion introduced by Senator Ngo on May 17, 2016 seeks to draw the attention of the Canadian government to the situation in the South China Sea and to encourage all parties to
+Through a motion introduced by Senator Ngo on May 17, 2016, and adopted on April 24, 2018, the Senate officially stated its concern on China’s escalating and hostile behaviour in the South China Sea, and urged the Government of Canada to take a principled position on one of the biggest geopolitical conflicts by taking a leading role encouraging all parties to:

 - recognize and uphold the rights of freedom of navigation and overflight as enshrined in customary international law and in the United Nations Convention on the Law of the Sea;

 - cease all activities that would complicate or escalate the disputes, such as the construction of artificial islands, land reclamation, and further militarization of the region;